eduardorod1229/Notes-and-tutorials/README.md

 ## Importing libraries using R syntax

-* For this to work you need to download and install the `reticulate` library and either [miniconda](https://docs.conda.io/en/latest/miniconda.html) or [anaconda](https://www.anaconda.com) software
+* For this to work you need to download and install the `reticulate` library using `install.packages('reticulate')` and either [miniconda](https://docs.conda.io/en/latest/miniconda.html) or [anaconda](https://www.anaconda.com) software
-With the following code you can import the python libraries as "R objects" which will appear in the **environment** section of R studio so for an RMarkdow you need to include the `'''{R}` syntax
+With the following code you can import the python libraries as "R objects" which will appear in the **environment** section of R studio so for an RMarkdown you need to include the `'''{R}` syntax

 ```{r include=TRUE}
 sns<- import('seaborn')
 plt<- import('matplotlib.pyplot')
 pd <- import('pandas')
 ```
-If the libraries are correctly imported then they will shouw up in the *Global environment* pane as "Modules"
+If the libraries are correctly imported then they will shouw up in the *Global environment* pane as *"Modules"*

 ## Importing the dataset